The Influence of Tibetan Culture

 At the end of the 17th century, the Manchus invaded northern Mongolia and Bogdo Khan surrendered.
 In order to weaken the Mongols and to prevent their reunification, the Manchus decided to create and maintain two separate Mongol states – Outer and Inner Mongolia.
 As an alternative center from Outer Mongolia, which was the seat of the Bogdo Khans, the Manchus established a monastery at Dolon Nor in Inner Mongolia as the spiritual center, where Bogdo Khan had surrendered.
 Changkya Rinpoche (1717-1786) was appointed as the spiritual head of Inner Mongolia in order to weaken the power of the Bogdo Khans, and he spent half his time in Beijing.
 All Mongol lamas from both Outer and Inner Mongolia had to be trained at Dolon Nor.
 Just as Bogdo Khan’s first monastery was outside the capital of Chinggis Khan, Dolon Nor also lay just outside Shangdu (Xanadu), the capital of Kublai Khan when he had ruled China.
 Furthermore, the Manchus established Jehol (modern day Chengde) in southern Manchuria as an alternative to Lhasa, complete with replicas of the Potala Palace and so forth.

 From the Third Bogdo Khan (1758-1773) onwards, the Manchus forbade the Bogdo Khan from being found from within a Mongol family, especially since the first two had been in the family of Chinggis Khan; they allowed the reincarnation to be found among Tibetans only.
 While the Manchus did sponsor a translation of the Kangyur and Tengyur into Mongolian, they encouraged the use of Tibetan in rituals, in order to promote ‘unity’ among the Mongols, Tibetans and Manchus.
 The Manchus also created a Manchu version of the Kangyur, which had titles listed as if they had been translated from Tibetan, whereas they’d actually been translated from Chinese.
-There were also two token Manchu monasteries, even if the Manchus were not allowed to adopt Buddhism.
+There were also two token Manchu monasteries, even if the Manchus were not allowed to adopt Buddhism for fear of them aligning themselves with the Mongols.

 The monasteries in Amdo and Inner and Outer Mongolia had tulkus, which were often given the title of Hutukhtu by the Manchus, to mark them as administrative heads to collect taxes.
 Each year, they would visit Beijing, and the term ‘living Buddha’ was coined so that people would readily obey them and pay their taxes.